The deadline for the next open call is midnight on 31st May 2021

 First impressions of social group memberships across development

-Dr Thora Bjornsdottir (social perception expertise; Primary); Prof. Dawn Watling (social development expertise; Secondary)
+Dr Thora Bjornsdottir (social perception expertise; primary supervisor); Prof. Dawn Watling (social development expertise; secondary supervisor)

 Extant research shows that people are quick to categorise others by their social group memberships using only facial appearance.
 This applies not only to group memberships that are perceptually obvious (i.e., age, gender, ethnicity), but also to group memberships that are perceptually ambiguous, such as sexual orientation and social class.
 Adult perceivers moreover show above-chance accuracy in making such categorisations, but it is unclear when in development people begin to categorise others by such groups and when they begin to show accuracy.
 This project will therefore explore the perception of perceptually ambiguous group membership across development.
 Using face photographs validated in previous research using adult perceivers, we will ask children and adolescents to categorise faces by group memberships such as “rich” vs “poor” or “gay” vs “straight”.
 We will also assess participants’ understanding of these categories (e.g., stereotypes) and test the facial cues perceivers use to make their judgments (e.g., attractiveness, emotion, gender typicality).
 This research will reveal when in development accurate perception of such group memberships emerges and will clarify whether children and adolescents use similar facial cues as adults do to inform their judgments—helping to provide a more complete picture of the development of face-based first impressions.